short-pixel-optimizer/regenerate-thumbnails-advanced-rewrite/readme.txt

 * Fixed - Crash when regenerating image from edit media
 * Fixed - Queries for large amount of images should not timeout
 * Class loader moved to PSR-4
-* New system for queueing
+* New system for queuing

 = 2.2 =